What Else Science Requires of Time

 Clicking on the picture will produce an expanded picture with more detail.
 (The picture shows only two spatial dimensions of the three in our universe.)

 Astronomers on Earth detect microwave radiation arriving in all directions.
-It is the light produced about 380,000 years after the big bang.
-It was then that the universe turned transparent for the first time, so it gives us a picture of the universe in its infancy.
-The radiation began its journey toward Earth then because the universe had cooled to 3,000 degrees Kelvin, which was cool enough to form atoms and to allow photons for the first time to move freely without being immediately reabsorbed by neighboring particles.
+It is the cooled down heat from the Big Bang.
+More specifically, it is electromagnetic radiation produced about 380,000 years after the Big Bang when the universe suddenly turned transparent for the first time.
+Mapping the microwave radiation gives us a picture of the universe in its infancy.
+At that time, the universe had cooled down to 3,000 degrees Kelvin, which was cool enough to form atoms and to allow photons for the first time to move freely without being immediately reabsorbed by neighboring particles.
 This primordial electromagnetic radiation has now reached Earth as the universe’s most ancient light.
-But it is no longer bright light nor light of the same frequency that it had originally.
-Because of space’s expansion during the light’s travel to Earth, it has dimmed and its wavelength has increased and become microwave radiation with a corresponding temperature of 2.728 degrees Celsius above absolute zero (the coldest possible temperature).
-The microwave’s wavelength is about two millimeters and is small compared to the 100-millimeter wavelength of the microwaves in our kitchen ovens.
+Because of space’s expansion during the light’s travel to Earth, the radiation has cooled and dimmed, and its wavelength has increased and become microwave radiation with a corresponding temperature of only 2.73 degrees Celsius above absolute zero.
+The microwave’s wavelength is about two millimeters and is small compared to the 100-millimeter wavelength of the microwaves in kitchen ovens.
 Measuring this incoming Cosmic Microwave Background (CMB) radiation reveals it to be extremely uniform in all directions in the sky.

-Uniform, but not perfectly uniform.
+Extremely uniform, but not perfectly uniform.
 CMB radiation varies very slightly with the angle it is viewed from.
 The variation is a ten thousandth of a degree of temperature.
-These temperature fluctuations in different directions are traces of ultramicroscopic fluctuations in the density of material very early during the big bang process.
-These early, small fluctuations, probably began as quantum fluctuations (perhaps in the inflaton field), and they probably are the origin of what later became the galaxies and the voids between galaxies.
-Probably all the large-scale structure in today’s universe was triggered by primeval quantum uncertainty.
+These small temperature fluctuations of the currently arriving radiation indicate fluctuations in the density of the matter of the early plasma and so are probably the origin of what later would become today’s galaxies and the voids between them because the high density regions will contract under the pull of gravity and form stars.
+The temperature fluctuations, in turn, probably began much earlier as quantum effects.

-After inflation ended, the universe’s expansion rate did not drop to zero.
-It became comparatively low, but it has not been constant.
-Also, its rate accelerates slightly because there is a another source of expansion—the repulsion of dark energy.
+After the early rapid expansion ended, the universe’s expansion rate became constant and comparatively low for billions of years.
+This rate is now accelerating slightly because there is a another source of expansion—the repulsion of dark energy.
 The influence of dark energy was initially insignificant for billions of years, but its key feature is that it does not dilute as the space undergoes expansion.
-So, finally, after about seven billion years of space’s expanding after the big bang, the dark energy became an influential factor and started to significantly accelerate the expansion.
+So, finally, after about seven or eight billion years of space’s expanding after the Big Bang, the dark energy became an influential factor and started to significantly accelerate the expansion.
 Today the expansion rate is becoming more and more significant.
-Today, the diameter of the observable universe doubles every 10 billion years.
+For example, the diameter of today’s observable universe will double in about 10 billion years.
 This influence from dark energy is shown in the above diagram by the presence of the curvature that occurs just below and before the abbreviation “etc.” Future curvature will be much greater.
 Most cosmologists believe this dark energy is the energy of space itself.

 The initial evidence for dark energy came from observations in 1998 of Doppler shifts of supernovas.
 These observations are best explained by the assumption that distances between supernovas are increasing at an accelerating rate.
-Because of this rate increase, any receding galaxy cluster that is now 100 light-years away from our Milky Way will be more than 200 light-years away in another 13.8 billion years, and it will be moving away from us much faster than it is now.
+Because of this rate increase, any receding galaxy cluster that is currently 100 light-years away from our Milky Way will be more than 200 light-years away in another 13.8 billion years, and it will be moving away from us much faster than it is now.
 One day, it will be moving so fast away that it will become invisible because the recession speed will exceed light speed.
 In enough time, every galaxy other than the Milky Way will become invisible.
-After that, all the stars in the Milky Way will gradually become invisible, with the more distant ones disappearing first.
+After that, the stars in the Milky Way will gradually become invisible, with the more distant ones disappearing first.
 We will lose sight of all our neighbors.
-In that sense, astronomers are never going to see more than they could see now.

-The term “our observable universe” and the synonymous term “our Hubble bubble,” refer to everything that a person on Earth could in principle observe.
-Cosmologists presume that there are distant places in the universe in which an astronomer there could see more things than are visible from here on Earth.
+The term “our observable universe” and the synonymous term “our Hubble bubble,” refer to everything that some person on Earth could in principle observe.
+Cosmologists presume that there are distant places in the universe in which an astronomer there could see more things than are observable from here on Earth.
 Physicists are agreed that, because of this reasoning, there exist objects that are in the universe but not in our observable universe.
-Because those unobservable objects are also the product of our big bang, cosmologists assume that they are similar to the objects we on Earth can observe—that those objects form atoms and galaxies, and that time behaves there as it does here.
+Because those unobservable objects are also the product of our Big Bang, cosmologists assume that they are similar to the objects we on Earth can observe—that those objects form atoms and galaxies, and that time behaves there as it does here.
 But there is no guarantee that this convenient assumption is correct.
+Occam’s Razor suggests it is correct, but that is the sole basis for such a claim.
+So, it is more accurate to say the classical Big Bang Theory implies that the observable universe once was extremely small, dense, hot, and so forth.

-Because the big bang happened about 14 billion years ago, you might think that no visible object can be more than 14 billion light-years from Earth, but this would be a mistake that does not take into account the fact that the universe has been expanding all that time.
-The increasing separation of clusters of galaxies over the last 14 billion years is why astronomers can see about 45 billion light-years in any direction and not merely 14 billion light-years.
+Because the Big Bang happened about 13.8 billion years ago, you might think that no observable object can be more than 13.8 billion light-years from Earth, but this would be a mistake that does not take into account the fact that the universe has been expanding all that time.
+The relative distance between galaxies is increasing over time.
+That is why astronomers can see about 45 billion light-years in any direction and not merely 13.8 billion light-years.

-When contemporary physicists speak of the age of our universe and of the time since our big bang, they are implicitly referring to cosmic time measured in the cosmological rest frame.
+When contemporary physicists speak of the age of our universe and of the time since our Big Bang, they are implicitly referring to cosmic time measured in the cosmological rest frame.
 This is time measured in a unique reference frame in which the average motion of all the galaxies is stationary and the Cosmic Microwave Background radiation is as close as possible to being the same in all directions.
 This frame is not one in which the Earth is stationary.
 Cosmic time is time measured by a clock that would be sitting as still as possible while the universe expands around it.
-In cosmic time, t = 0 years is when the big bang began, and t = 13.8 billion years is our present.
+In cosmic time, the time of t = 0 years is when the time that the Big Bang began, and t = 13.8 billion years is our present.
 If you were at rest at the spatial origin in this frame, then the Cosmic Microwave Background radiation on a very large scale would have about the same average temperature in any direction.
-This is at the ring in the radial diagram above when the universe first became transparent to light.
-When the universe was smaller than it is now and it was about 100 million light years across, the universe’s matter would be about uniformly distributed.
-At that scale, it is as if all the galaxies are dust particles floating in a large room, and at the center of the room the distribution of dust in one direction is the same as in any other direction, and in any region of the room there is as much dust as in any other region.
-On a finer scale, the matter in the universe is, of course, unevenly distributed.

 The cosmic rest frame is a unique, privileged reference frame for astronomical convenience, but there is no reason to suppose it is otherwise privileged.
 It is not the frame sought by the A-theorist who believes in a unique present, nor by Isaac Newton who believed in absolute rest, nor by James Clerk Maxwell who believed in an aether at rest and that waved whenever a light wave passed through.